the-tatanka/personal-website/docs/threat-modeling/security-assessment.md

 - Trust Boundary: Occurs when one component doesn't trust the component on the other side of the boundary.
 There is always a trust boundary between elements running at different privilege levels.

 - <i>Data: Could be a file, a registry key or personal data.
-This element does not appear in the classic data flow diagram.
-However, I find it helpful to explicitly model certain security relevant data.</i>
+This element is not part of the classic data flow diagram.
+However, I find it helpful to explicitly note security relevant data.</i>

   - Data Stores store data
   - Processes process data.